 5 - Meeting the 49ers Top Needs in Free Agency

 The biggest goals for the 49ers in free agency were to add more talent to the cornerback position and special teams unit.
-Shanahan was glad to have checked those boxes with the free agency signings of linebacker Oren Burks, cornerback Charvarius Ward, defensive tackle Hassan Ridgeway, wide receiver Ray-Ray McCloud, safety George Odum, defensive lineman Kerry Hyder Jr. and cornerback Darqueze Dennard.
+Shanahan was glad to have checked those boxes with the free agency signings of linebacker Oren Burks, cornerback Charvarius Ward, defensive tackle Hassan Ridgeway, wide receiver Ray-Ray McCloud III, safety George Odum, defensive lineman Kerry Hyder Jr. and cornerback Darqueze Dennard.

 "The offseason has gone how we expected it to go," Shanahan said.
 "We went into free agency and personally I thought we really needed to get a corner, that was our number one need, and we got that.
 That's what I was really happy with.
 We also needed to improve our special teams, and we got three special teams players who also will contribute on offense and defense too which is very important to me.
 I'm very excited about that.